Aluminum bakeware is not dangerous and can be safely used when proper precautions are taken. No need to fork out a bundle for stainless steel.

 Part of being a savvy homemaker is knowing when to fork out the bucks for new kitchen equipment and when not to.
-That being said, I noticed a number of years ago that it can be rather costly to replace aluminum bakeware with stainless steel or enameled bakeware and for what?
+That being said, I noticed a number of years ago that it can be rather costly to replace aluminum bakeware with enameled or stainless steel pans and for what?

 Yes, aluminum is a toxic metal and you definitely don’t want it in your food for fear of long term health implications like Alzheimer’s Disease.
 But, that is no reason to toss out your perfectly good aluminum cookie sheets, cake pans, and muffin tins!

-You see, aluminum as it relates to bakeware is only released if you scratch it.
-This I remember quite vividly from college Chemistry class.
+You see, aluminum, as it relates to bakeware, is only released if you scratch it.
+I remember this quite vividly from my university Chemistry class.

 Therefore, when removing cookies and the like from your aluminum bakeware, just take care not to use metal utensils that can easily scratch the aluminum and release this metal into your food.
 Wooden spatulas would be the best choice for handling the food when working with aluminum.

 There also is no risk from aluminum vapors when baking with aluminum bakeware.
 The heat used for at-home baking is not nearly high enough to cause inhalation dangers like what workers at aluminum factories experience.